KaninPongtanavong/Cyclistic-Bike-Share-Analysis/README.md

 # Cyclistic-Bike-Share-Analysis
-This project is a case study which is a part of the Google Data Analytics professional certificate.
-This project aims to make the learner demonstrate the skills and knowledge acquire throughout the course.
-We will be performing typical tasks of a junior data analyst while following the steps of the data analysis process: Ask, Prepare, Process, Analyze, Share, and Act.
-We will be using Jupyter notebook for preparing, processing, and analyzing the data, then we will use Tableau for sharing our findings (we will also perform additional analysis if needed).
+This project is a case study as part of the Google Data Analytics professional certificate.
+The project aims to demonstrate the skills and knowledge acquired throughout the course.
+We will perform typical tasks of a junior data analyst while following the steps of the data analysis process: Ask, Prepare, Process, Analyze, Share, and Act.
+We will use Jupyter Notebook for preparing, processing, and analyzing the data, and then use Tableau for sharing our findings (we will also perform additional analysis if needed).
 ![1_sPHAfqCpeT_Hr57CPfVj1Q](https://github.com/get211/Cyclistic-Bike-Share-Analysis/assets/170894868/2f4b97a4-47b8-4ebc-b42a-ec486a85efeb)
 ## Introduction
-In this project, as a junior data analyst working on the marketing analyst team at Cyclistic, we are tasked with analyzing the bike share data.
+In this project, as a junior data analyst working on the marketing analyst team at Cyclistic, we are tasked with analyzing bike share data.
 Cyclistic is a bike share company in Chicago that launched in 2016.
 Since then, it has grown to have more than 5,800 bicycles and 600 docking stations across Chicago.
 The bikes can be unlocked from one station and returned to any other station in the system at any time.
 Cyclistic’s marketing strategy relied on building general awareness and appealing to broad consumer segments.
-One approach that helped make these things possible was the flexibility of its pricing plans: single-ride passes, full-day passes, and annual memberships.
+One approach that helped make this possible was the flexibility of its pricing plans: single-ride passes, full-day passes, and annual memberships.
 Customers who purchase single-ride or full-day passes are referred to as casual riders, while customers who purchase annual memberships are Cyclistic members.

 Cyclistic’s finance analysts have concluded that annual members are much more profitable than casual riders.
 Although the pricing flexibility helps Cyclistic attract more customers, Moreno, the Director of Marketing, believes that maximizing the number of annual members will be key to future growth.
 Rather than creating a marketing campaign that targets all-new customers, Moreno believes there is a solid opportunity to convert casual riders into members.
 She notes that casual riders are already aware of the Cyclistic program and have chosen Cyclistic for their mobility needs.
 Therefore, the team needs to gain a better understanding of how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
-Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.
+Moreno and her team are interested in analyzing Cyclistic's historical bike trip data to identify trends.
 The team will then design a new marketing strategy based on the insights we discover to convert casual riders into annual members.
 However, Cyclistic executives must first approve our recommendations, so they must be backed up with compelling data insights and professional data visualizations.

 ## Ask
->The first phrase of the data analysis process is "Ask".
+> The first phrase of the data analysis process is "Ask".
 In this phrase, we will identify the business task, consider key stakeholders and ask key questions that need to be answered to guide the analysis.

 ### Business Task
-Our main business task is to understand how members and casual riders use Cyclistic bike differently and to identify strategies to convert casual riders into annual members.
+Our main business task is to understand how members and casual riders use Cyclistic bikes differently and to identify strategies to convert casual riders into annual members.

 ### Stakeholders
 - Lily Moreno: The director of marketing and your manager.
 Moreno is responsible for the development of campaigns and initiatives to promote the bike-share program.
 These may include email, social media, and other channels.